How To Become a Better Blogger In 2020

 You have a plan, what next?

 A plan is useless unless followed.
-If you intend to become a better blogger, you need to follow your plan consistently.
+If you intend to become a better blogger, you need to develop your plan consistently.
 It’s one thing to set a goal, create a plan, and another to keep up with activities.
 Don’t just set goals and create a plan because someone else did, or every article says you should.

 Create something you can follow consistently without burning out.
-You have to be consistent in posting and updating your blog, otherwise, you risk running an outdated blog.
+You have to be consistent in posting and updating your blog.
+Otherwise, you risk running an outdated blog.
 If you own several social media pages you wish to maintain for your business, ensure you have planned out doable tasks to keep them updated.

 Get Inspired: Learn From Successful Bloggers